-- Independent Walkways and Bikeways Construction Projects [apply 23 CFR 774.13(g)]
+- Independent Walkways and Bikeways Construction Projects

 - Historic Bridges

 - Minor Involvement with Parks, Recreation Areas and Wildlife and Waterfowl Refuges

 - Minor Involvement with Historic Sites

 - Net Benefit to a Section 4(f) Property

-For Independent Walkways and Bikeways, the exception is applied and documented.
+For Independent Walkways and Bikeways, the enhancement exception [23 CFR 774.13(g)] is applied and documented.
 For historic bridges and projects with a Net Benefit the FHWA template programmatic document is completed.
 The "Minor Involvement" programmatic templates may be utilized in lieu of a de minimis impact determination.